knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 The `encoders` section says that whenever we encode, or really, "hash" a password - like when someone registers or when they log in - the `bcrypt` algorithm will be used.
 That's great.
-But... over time, as processing power of computers get better and better, it becomes more and more possible that *if* your database or passwords somehow got exposed, someone could use a computer to *crack* them.
-It probably *won't* happen, but because of this, it's a security best-practice to change your algorithm over time to one that requires more processing power.
+But... over time, as processing power of computers get better and better, it becomes more and more possible that *if* your database of passwords somehow got exposed, someone could use a computer to *crack* them.
+It probably *won't* happen, but it's a security best-practice to change your algorithm over time to one that requires more processing power or memory.

 ## Changing Algorithms

 Comment-out the `bcrypt` algorithm and replace it with `sodium`.
 This stuff can be confusing.
-Sodium is a hashing library that uses the Argon2 algorithm, which is *currently* considered the best possible algorithm.
+Sodium is a hashing library that uses the Argon2 algorithm, which is *currently* considered the best algorithm.

 So... great!
-We just changed from `bcrypt` to Argon2 and increased the security of our application... right?
-No so far.
-You -usually - can't just change from one algorithm to another.
+We just changed from `bcrypt` to Argon2 and increased the security of our application.
+We deserve a donut!

+Wait a second... put that donut down.
+You - usually - can't simply change from one algorithm to another.
 Why?
-The problem is that all your *existing* users have their passwords hashed with bcrypt.
-If *those* users tried to log in, suddenly Symfony would use `sodium` to hash the submitted password and the two hashed passwords wouldn't match!
+The problem is that all your *existing* users already have their passwords hashed with bcrypt.
+If *those* users tried to log in, suddenly Symfony would use `sodium` to hash the submitted password and it would not match the hash in the database.

-Now, the *full* truth is that, in *this* case - going from `bcrypt` to `sodium`, nothing would break: Sodium is smart enough to detect that the existing passwords are hashed with bcrypt and use it instead.
-But in general, you can't change from one algorithm to another without breaking things.
-And even in this case, don't we want to re-hash all our existing users to the better algorithm?
+Now, the *full* truth is that, in *this* case - going from `bcrypt` to `sodium` - nothing would break: Sodium is smart enough to detect that the existing passwords are hashed with bcrypt and use it instead.
+But in general, you can't change from one algorithm to another without breaking stuff.
+And even in this case, shouldn't we *also* re-hash the passwords of all our existing users with the newer algorithm?

 ## The migrate_from Encoder Option